AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/export-data.md

   * For Excel .xls files, this limit is **65,000 rows**.
   * For Excel .xlsx files, this limit is **100,000 rows**.
   * These limits exclude the column headings, as well as rows for groupings in the report.
-For instance, if you have 6 groupings in a report, and 50,000 rows or data, the exported file will have 50,000 rows.
+For instance, if you have 6 groupings in a report, and 50,000 rows of data, the exported file will have 50,000 rows.

   >[!IMPORTANT]
   >